Bridal Veil Overlook

 Monday hikes are considered easy or moderate by hiking manual standards, usually less than 6 miles, with less than a 1,000 ft. elevation gain.
 However, the CCNC Monday Hike ratings are not necessarily the same as found in trail books.
 Please note the distance and elevation gain for each hike.
 A good test for elevation-gain endurance is if you can climb up and down a staircase multiple times consecutively and breathing is not overly stressed.
 You may also wish to check with your physician, if you have any concerns.
 You should also be able to maintain a 20-minute mile pace on level ground.

 Plan to be out much of the day.
 Including the drive, our hikes can last into the late afternoon.
 The Hike Organizer will tell drivers what parking passes they need, if any.
-It is suggested that the passengers contribute to the driver at a rate of $.25/mile/vehicle as fuel reimbursement.
+It is required that the passengers contribute to the driver at a rate of $.30/mile/vehicle as fuel reimbursement.
 The total amount is split by all in the car including the driver.
 Also, the cost of any necessary day pass to park for a hike must be shared by all in the car (i.e. Silver Falls & Beacon Rock & Vancouver Lake Park).

 For the safety and enjoyment of Monday Hikers, REQUIREMENTS are as follows:

 - You must respond to your Hike Organizer if you intend to hike.
 Provide the names of any guests you may be bringing.
 If you need to cancel, contact the Hike Organizer so that we are not waiting for you!